/Skills Bootcamp in User Experience/User Interface Design (UI/UX) - December 2022

 You do not need any prior qualifications but will need to meet eligibility criteria and entry requirements as highlighted below.

-This 8-week technical training will feature blended learning: eight guided learning hours, Monday-Thursday 6pm to 8pm (online).
+This 10-week technical training will feature blended learning: eight guided learning hours, Monday-Thursday 6pm to 8pm (online).
 The two-hour live sessions will include academic content delivery and guided practical activities.
 Real-time content delivery will typically be recorded and made available for later review, and flexible support will be available outside of formally timetabled sessions and provided by Coventry University Student Proctors.
-The final two weeks (week 9 and 10) of the course will be dedicated to employability tuition and interviews.
+The final two weeks (week 11 and 12) of the course will be dedicated to employability tuition and interviews.

 The online tuition will be scheduled, but you can fit the other hours each day around other commitments.